Ex-Goldman Sachs banker convicted in plot to loot 1MDB fund | Entertainment

 “The harm to the people of Malaysia is immeasurable,” prosecutor Alixandra Smith said during closing arguments.
 “It is deeply unfair to everyone else who plays by the rules.”
 Ng's defence attorneys have described the looting of 1MDB state investment fund as “perhaps the single largest heist in the history of the world.”
 But they contend U.S. prosecutors scapegoated Ng for crimes committed by others, including the government's star witness, Tim Leissner.

-“Roger is basically the fall guy for this whole thing,” attorney Marc Agnifilo said.
+“Roger is basically the fall guy for this whole thing,” Agnifilo said in his closing argument.
 “And Tim Leissner is looking to close the biggest deal of his life.”
 Agnifilo accused Leissner, a higher-ranking Goldman banker, of falsely implicating Ng in a bid for leniency in his own criminal case.

 Leissner “never stopped lying ever, and he didn't stop lying in this courtroom,” Agnifilo said.